 Ian McEwan appreciates brevity.
 According to Shelf Awareness, at a BEA breakfast Mr. Nobel-Prize-Any-Year-Now stood up and quoted Herodotus: “‘No man should speak longer than he can make love.’
 So thank you very much.”
 And then he started to go back to his seat before he continued his speech.

 So, in the spirit of Ian McEwan, and also because I’m extremely busy today, this will be a short post.
 You will have plenty of time to get back to reading ON CHESIL BEACH in just a moment.

-One reason agents are such sticklers regarding queries is that, well, we write them too, only they’re not called queries.
+One reason agents are such sticklers regarding queries is that, well, they write them too, only they’re not called queries.
 They’re called pitch letters.

-So, you see, we know how hard it is to write query letters too — it’s part of our job description.
+So, you see, agents know how hard it is to write query letters too — it’s part of their job description.

 Need help with your book?
 I’m available for manuscript edits, query critiques, and consultations!

 And if you like this post: subscribe to my newsletter and check out my guide to writing a novel.

 Art: Lilla Cabot Perry, Portrait of William Dean Howells